-Is placement in a segregated classroom discriminatory?
+Is Placement in a Segregated Classroom Discriminatory?

 In R. v.
 Turpin, [1989] 1 S.C.R.
-1296, Wilson J., at p.
-1332, indicated that the indicia of discrimination must be found in the social, historical and political context surrounding the measure which is alleged to be discriminatory.
+1296 at p.
+1332, 39 C.R.R.
+306, Wilson J. indicated that the indicia of discrimination must be found in the social, historical and political context surrounding the measure which is alleged to be discriminatory.
 This cannot be ascertained solely within the confines of the applicable legislation.
 Nor can it be determined by the intent with which the measure is offered.

 The history of discrimination against disabled persons, which the Charter sought to redress and prevent, is a history of exclusion.
 Some of the Ontario landmarks in that history have been canvassed by Weiler J.A. in her dissenting opinion in Adler v.
 Ontario (1994), 19 O.R.
-(3rd) 1 at p.
-48. She referred to the 1971 Williston report which endorsed the ongoing movement for deinstitutionalization of the mentally disabled (Walter A. Williston, Present Arrangements for the Care and Supervision of Mentally Retarded Persons in Ontario, 1971, prepared for the Ministry of Health), and to the subsequent report by Robert Welch entitled Community Living for the Mentally Retarded People in Ontario, (1973).
+(3d) 1 at p.
+48, 22 C.R.R.
+(2d) 205 (C.A.).
+She referred to the 1971 Williston report which endorsed the ongoing movement for deinstitutionalization of the mentally disabled (Walter A. Williston, Present Arrangements for the Care and Supervision of Mentally Retarded Persons in Ontario (1971), prepared for the Ministry of Health), and to the subsequent report by Robert Welch entitled Community Living for the Mentally Retarded People in Ontario (1973).
 These led to the transfer of jurisdiction over persons with disabilities from the Ministry of Health to the Ministry of Community and Social Services (MCSS), with a view to facilitating the integration of mentally disabled people into the broader community.

 Deinstitutionalization was the first step towards full community integration, which has been the primary objective of the disability movement.
-When she examined education and training as part of her Report on Equality in Employment, Judge Rosalie Abella, then acting as Commissioner, singled out the disabled and native people as groups who faced serious problems of equitable access to education ("Equality in Employment: A Royal Commission Report", October 1984, pp.134-136).
+When she examined education and training as part of her Report on Equality in Employment, Judge Rosalie Abella, then acting as Commissioner, singled out the disabled and native people as groups who faced serious problems of equitable access to education: "Equality in Employment: A Royal Commission Report", October 1984, pp. 134-36.
 She recognized the lack of consensus on whether segregated or integrated facilities best served the educational needs of the disabled and proposed an individualized approach.
-She then added, at p.
-135-136:
+She then added, at pp. 135-36: